EuropaCorp

-EuropaCorp S.A. (stylised in opening logo as EUROPA CORP.) is a French motion picture company headquartered in Saint-Denis, a northern suburb of Paris, and one of a few full service independent studios that both produces and distributes feature films.
+EuropaCorp S.A. (stylised in opening logo as EUROPA CORP. until 2022) is a French motion picture company headquartered in Saint-Denis, a northern suburb of Paris, and one of a few full-service independent studios that both produce and distribute feature films.
 It specializes in production, distribution, home entertainment, VOD, sales, partnerships and licenses, recording, publishing and exhibition.
 EuropaCorp's integrated financial model generates revenues from a wide range of sources, with films from many genres and a strong presence in the international markets.

 Over 14 years, EuropaCorp has produced and co-produced over 80 films and is now distributing over 500 titles after the integration of the RoissyFilms Catalogue.
-The studio is mainly known for its expertise in the production of English-language films with strong earning potential in the international marketplace.
-The company developed and produced the successful Taken trilogy and the Transporter series.
-The company began producing TV series in 2010 through EuropaCorp Television which had already adapted EuropaCorp's popular Taxi film franchise.
+The studio is mainly known for its expertise in the production of English-language films.
+It developed and produced the successful Taken trilogy and the Transporter series.
+It began producing TV series in 2010 through EuropaCorp Television which had already adapted EuropaCorp's popular Taxi film franchise.

-Since 2018, the company has faced tumultuous times following rape and sexual assault accusations towards its chairman and majority owner Luc Besson.
+Since 2018, the company has faced tumultuous times following accusations of rape and sexual assault against its chairman and majority owner Luc Besson, accusations of rape which were definitively dismissed in 2023 with the dismissal of the French Court of Cassation.